lowderchris/FRoDO/README.md

 ## To-do
 - [X] Create an initial README
 - [ ] Create dataverse(?) repository for sample dataset
-- [ ] Outline of overall algorithm structure
+- [X] Outline of overall algorithm structure
+- [ ] Complete merging of all routines